wmsousa/testewordpress/wp-content/plugins/blocksy-companion/readme.txt

 2. Activate the plugin by going to **Plugins** page in WordPress admin and clicking on **Activate** link.

 == Changelog ==
+1.8.19: 2022-02-18
+- Improvement: Do not load all users in conditions to avoid memory limit hits
+- Improvement: Remove focus lock from cookies consent popup

+1.8.18: 2022-02-16
+- Improvement: Account modal better compatibility with All In One WP Security plugin
+- Improvement: Cookies consent popup focus lock
+- Improvement: Integration with CAPTCHA 4WP in account modal

 1.8.17: 2022-01-21
 - Improvement: Product reviews image aspect ratio filter
 - Improvement: Customizer export/import module improvement